akingdom/akingdom/README.md

 - Reading and creative writing... ([music](https://www.youtube.com/channel/UCJAeF7xHIxwT8UwCKFxfwPQ), [stories](https://gist.github.com/akingdom/ed8cdf59a72313a16a93c122c985944b), [software](https://gist.github.com/akingdom/09f1bef20fd0f601cbb2b8d504ef6f9c), legal, much more)
 - Visuals such as user interface, artwork and more
 - Everything else

+I've been fortunate to have experience in most areas of computing, working in IT Support and Development since the 1980s, primarily servicing the education market.

 ### Technology "Hello, World" 👋